-- 6.5.71 The County Borough's role and location within the Cardiff Capital Region means that commuting will inevitably continue to and from Cardiff, neighbouring areas and the wider region. - 6.5.72 Our rail and bus service will be modernised and incorporated into the South Wales Metro network which will bring significant improvements in journey time and frequency between Merthyr Tydfil and Cardiff.
-Being more readily connected with other areas in the Cardiff Capital Region will improve access to employment, services, facilities, recreation, and social opportunities. - 6.5.73 In order to reduce the need to travel, in particular by private motor vehicles, we will locate development in accessible locations with good connections to sustainable transport, including bus and train routes.
-We will also seek to ensure proposals are designed to promote the use of sustainable transport and support the provision of new and improved facilities.
+- 6.5.71 77 The County Borough's role and location within the Cardiff Capital Region means that commuting will inevitably continue to and from Cardiff, neighbouring areas and the wider region. - 6.5.72 78 Our rail and bus service will be modernised and incorporated into the South Wales Metro network which will bring significant improvements in journey time and frequency between Merthyr Tydfil and Cardiff.
+Being more readily connected with other areas in the Cardiff Capital Region will improve access to employment, services, facilities, recreation, and social opportunities.